ekimb/pasha/README.md

 ### Interpreting output

 Before computing a decycling or hitting set, Pasha will create a directory named `pasha_<kmerlength>`, and report the filenames the sets will be saved in.

-If `pasha generate` or `pasha benchmark` was run, Pasha will report running times:
+For `pasha decycling`, Pasha will report the size of the decycling set.

+For `pasha generate`, Pasha will report the length of the longest remaining path in the graph, the running time, and the size of the hitting set.

 `usr@usr:~/pasha$ ./pasha decycling -k 5`